SSWConsulting/SSW.Rules.Content/rules/reference-websites-when-you-implement-something-you-found-on-google/rule.md

 ```

 ::: bad
-Bad Example: The website where the solution was found IS NOT referenced in the comments\
+Bad example - The website where the solution was found IS NOT referenced in the comments
 :::

 ```csharp